Increasing Housing Choices in Neighbourhoods Study

 -

-Increasing Housing Choices in Neighbourhoods Study is currently at this stage- Design and affordability analysis
+Increasing Housing Choices in Neighbourhoods Study has finished this stage- Design and affordability analysis

 - Community engagement